isomerpages/ncss-ssi/pages/training/Social-Service-Assistant-Programme.md

 -   Singaporeans or Singapore Permanent Residents above the age of 21 years who are affected by the COVID-19 pandemic.
 -   Rank and File (RnF) employees.
 -   Individual contributors with at least three to four years of experience in people engagement, programme coordination, administration and operations.

+### Key Job Roles for Learners Under this Programme

+Learners may become a Social Service Assistant or Programme Executive.
+For more information on the applicable job roles visit this [link](https://www.myskillsfuture.sg/content/portal/en/career-resources/career-resources/campaigns/train-and-skill-up-for-jobs-in-Social-Services.html){:target="_blank"}

+### Programme Details
+-   Application period: Applications for this course will be from 4 Dec 20 to 20 Dec 20.
+-   Start Date: Jan 21 (Intake 1) and Mar 21 (Intake 2).
+-   Programme Duration: Eight months.
+-   Fees (excluding GST): Total would be $14,130 but net fees after funding will be $666.67.
+-   Mode of delivery: Blended learning (facilitated classroom training, online course materials & pre-course e-Learning activities).
+-   Award of Certificate: Learners who have a minimum attendence of 75% and pass the assessment(s) will be awarded with an electronic Certificate of Achievement from SSI.

 ### Modules for Sector Specific Skills